-Columbia College and Columbia Engineering are proud to have more than 900 undergraduates who are the first in their family to attend college.
-First-in-Family (FIF) Programs serves these students, and all students, by supporting them as they make the cultural leap into the college environment.
+Columbia College and Columbia Engineering are proud to have approximately 1,000 undergraduates who are the first in their families to attend college.
+First-in-Family (FiF) Programs encourages the success of every first-generation college student at Columbia via year-long academic support, professional development, and cultural enrichment opportunities.

-The philosophy of FIF is that "students don't know what they don't know."
-FIF Programs aims to introduce students to the huge variety of possibilities for their Columbia education.
+First-in-Family Programming The First-in-Family philosophy is "students don't know what they don't know."
+First-in-Family Programs introduces students to the possibilities available to them during and after their Columbia education.

 - Academic Support: First-in-Family Programs, in collaboration with several partner offices, offers academic support including free tutoring and a robust schedule of academic seminars and workshops.
 For more information, please click the events tab (in the left hand column) or by visiting the Academic Resources page.